-The 135 undersigned organizations, Tribes, companies and elected officials are writing on behalf of our millions of members and supporters to express our strong opposition to S. 544, The Mining Regulatory Clarity Act (MRCA).
+The 122 undersigned organizations, tribes, companies and elected officials are writing on behalf of our millions of members and supporters to express our strong opposition to S. 544 & H.R.
+1366, The Mining Regulatory Clarity Act (MRCA).
 The legislation includes sweeping provisions that would weaken the already outdated 1872 Mining Law and give even more control over our public lands to the mining industry.
-We ask you to vote no during the Senate Energy and Natural Resources markup on April 9th, 2025.

 Most mining in the United States is governed under a 150-year-old, extremely permissive law enacted when Ulysses S. Grant was president.
 The law disempowers frontline communities, has no environmental guardrails, and doesn't require mining companies to pay a royalty on the billions of dollars of publicly owned minerals they extract.
-This law governs mining on public lands that are currently being dismantled by the administration and their Congressional allies with active threats to sell off millions of acres of our lands, roll back protections such as National Monuments and mineral withdrawals in secret, and firing thousands of workers whose jobs are essential for the future existence of our public lands.
-Additionally, recent executive orders were signed invoking emergency powers to increase domestic mining and processing of minerals, including those by foreign owned mining companies.
-They cover not just critical minerals, but others like gold.
-The executive order explicitly calls for agencies to prioritize mining above all other uses of public lands, and aims to provide funding and loans for mining projects, as well as accelerate permitting processes under the guise of the Defense Production Act.
-If you combine the antiquated mining law, the recent EO's, and the administration's efforts to dismantle our public lands, along with the now unpredictable compliance with the National Environmental Policy Act (NEPA) (due to President Trump's executive actions) communities are now more at risk from mining harms than they were even 10 years ago.
+This mining law governs mining on public lands that are currently being dismantled by the Administration and their allies with active threats to sell off millions of acres of our lands, roll back protections such as National Monuments and mineral withdrawals in secret, and firing thousands of workers whose jobs are essential for the future existence of our public lands.
+If you combine the antiquated mining law with the dismantling of our public lands, along with the now unpredictable National Environmental Policy Act (NEPA) process, due to President Trump's executive actions and recent court rulings, communities are now more at risk than they were even a year ago.